ideahub99/Sparky/edge_functions.md

 ## 2. `analyze-face` Function

 Handles requests for the facial analysis tool.
-It's similar to `process-image` but works with JSON data and a different Gemini model.
+It now also uses the direct-to-storage upload method to avoid payload size limits.

 **File:** `supabase/functions/analyze-face/index.ts`